andrewBatutin/andrewBatutin.github.io/_drafts/swift-kvc.md

  //same effect as ObjC code
  {% endhighlight %}

  **.map({$0.articleID})** used to unwrap string value of the article ID to the resulting array.
 Without that we'll get collection of the threeStepDownCollection elements but not the actual string values of the articleId.
-And i feel that there should be even more elegant solution for that.
+And I feel that there should be even more elegant solution for that.
 I'll be glad if you find one.

 ##5.
 Bencmark
 According to fantastic article [Let's Build Key-Value Coding by Mike Ash](https://www.mikeash.com/pyblog/friday-qa-2013-02-08-lets-build-key-value-coding.html) there are quite a lot of stuff going on behind the slim KVC facade.
 And I've had a hope that Swift reduce will run actually faster than ObjC version.
-So my colleague _M.D._ and i have decided to run a little benchmark to compare Swift vs ObjC solutions.
+So my colleague _M.D._ and I have decided to run a little benchmark to compare Swift vs ObjC solutions.
 And here what we've got.

 First of all we've used **Apple iPad mini 16GB Wi-Fi + Cellular** to run our tests.

 For Swift Compiler I've used **-Ounchecked** optimisation level.
 For LLVM Code generation optimization **-Ofast** level.
-Which i suppose the fastest optimization settings possible.
+Which I suppose the fastest optimization settings possible.
 ObjC version also was compiled against release settings.
 So it also should be fastest one.